 I had the kids go through the books and pick out ones they love the most.
 Some surprised me and some I put in here because I love reading them too.

 We have a lot more Christmas books than just what is pictured.
 And many that could also be on this list, there are so many sweet and funny Christmas books.
-I created an Amazon store with all of the holiday books in our collection.

 Some of these books are out of print, can be purchased from other sellers on Amazon.
 I found a source for every book and many are less than what I paid for them.

 CLASSIC CHRISTMAS BOOKS

 Because is it really Christmas without a reading of The Night Before Christmas?
 I don’t think so.

 The book is still one of the most read at our house.
 I even made a cupcake in its honor.